dubioushistory/dubioushistory.github.io/haq.md

 ## Q: "If you don't believe in it, why even bother?"

   *We Want To Believe™*.
 That's why we dedicate out time to research.
-Also, we feel that some of the theories are so interesting that the way they're presented in the fringe circles is actually doing the argument a disservice.
+Also, we feel that some of the theories are so interesting that the way they're presented in the fringe circles is actually doing them a disservice.

 ## Q: "What makes you an expert?"